Configure8inc/configure8examples/README.md

 # Configure8 API Examples

 This repository contains examples of how to interact with the Configure8 public APIs.
-There are five different examples, each demonstrating a different aspect of the API.
+There are six different examples, each demonstrating a different aspect of the API.

 ## Installation